INDIA BONDS-India bond yields little changed as traders eye fresh triggers

 By Dharamraj Dhutia

-MUMBAI, March 9 (Reuters) - Indian government bond yields were largely unchanged in the early session on Thursday, as traders continue to await fresh triggers.
+MUMBAI, March 9 (Reuters) - Indian government bond yields ended largely unchanged in a thin volume trading session on Thursday, as market participants await crucial U.S. data after the recent spike in Treasury yields.

-"We are closely tracking the moves in U.S. Treasuries and as they were steady overnight, we may not see any major moves today, with yet another day when volumes will struggle," a trader with a state-run bank said.
+"Any major movement may be witnessed only in the next week, which would see reactions on multiple (economic) data points," a trader with a primary dealership said.

+These data points include the U.S. non-farm payroll data on Friday as well as U.S. and India inflation data next Tuesday.

-U.S. Treasury yields stayed elevated, with the shorter-end rising, after data showed the labour market remained tight and Federal Reserve Chair Jerome Powell set the stage for higher and faster interest rate hikes.
+U.S. Treasury yields have been elevated after data showed the labour market remained tight and Federal Reserve Chair Jerome Powell set the stage for higher and faster interest rate hikes.

-The two-year yield, a closer indicator of rate expectations, was at 5.05% and the yield curve inversion between the two-year and 10-year stayed above 100 bps.
+The inversion between the two-year yield, a closer indicator of rate expectations, and the 10-year yield stayed above 100 basis points (bps).

-After Powell's comments on Tuesday, Fed funds futures have priced in a more-than-68% chance of a 50 basis points (bps) rate hike, potentially as soon as the central bank's next policy announcement on March 22.
+After Powell's comments on Tuesday, Fed funds futures have priced in a more-than-68% chance of a 50 bps rate hike, potentially as soon as the next policy announcement on March 22.

 (Reporting by Dharamraj Dhutia; Editing by Savio D'Souza)